The Question of the Hour: When -Why and How will the Tourists return to Uganda?

 In other words, Uganda, unlike other countries, has barely felt the scourge of the epidemic.
 Ninety-four percent of young people believe that they will not get the disease, while the young in other countries suffer from depression and nightmares.

-Many Ugandans (94% of young people) share the viewpoint of President Magafuli of Tanzania, who does not believe that his government is under threat from COVID-19.
+Many Ugandans (94% of young people) shared the viewpoint of President Magafuli of Tanzania, who did not believe that his government is under threat from COVID-19.
 (President Magafuli passed away from a heat-related illness in March of 2021.)

 Compare Argentina with the same-size population as Uganda.
 That country has had two million reported cases of COVID-19 and forty-eight thousand death.
 No wonder Ugandans cannot understand why tourism is dead at present.